brimdata/zed/cmd/zar/README.md

 ```
 zar zq -o forward.zng "id.orig_h != null | put from=id.orig_h,to=id.resp_h | count() by from,to" _
 zar zq -o reverse.zng "id.orig_h != null | put from=id.resp_h,to=id.orig_h | count() by from,to" _
-zar zq -o directed-pairs.zng "sum(count) as count by from,to" forward.zng reverse.zng
+zar zq -o directed-pairs.zng "count=sum(count) by from,to" forward.zng reverse.zng
 zar index -i directed-pairs.zng -o graph  -k from,to -z "*"
 ```
 > (Note: there is a small change we can make to zql to do this with one `zar zq`